-Whilst the FCDO (Foreign, Commonwealth and Development Office) currently advises against all but essential international travel to The Gambia, we want to reassure you that in the meantime we’re doing everything we can to ensure that once travel to The Gambia does resume, your holiday will be as safe as possible.
+Whilst the FCDO (Foreign, Commonwealth and Development Office) still advises against all but essential international travel to The Gambia, we have taken the decision to operate a direct service to the Smiling Coast on selected dates and want to reassure you that we’re doing everything we can to ensure that your holiday will be as safe as possible.

 To give you an idea of what to expect, we’ve put together the following guide which shows you how to travel safely, from the moment you arrive at the airport to stepping foot into your accommodation, and how to keep yourself and others safe while you’re away.

 It's important that you read the government information relating to The Gambia in full, as you currently need to carry out a COVID-19 test a few days before travel.
 From 15th December, there is also the opportunity to take a private test on your return to the UK in order to reduce the quarantine period if the result is negative.
 Please click here for the most up to date travel information.